Yashaswini278/Audio-Classification-using-Deep-Learning/README.md

 # Audio-Classification-using-Deep-Learning
-The objective of this project was to classify environmental sounds from the UrbanSounds8K dataset into 10 categories - air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.
+The objective of this project was to develop and evaluate a deep learning model for classifying environmental sounds from the UrbanSounds8K dataset into 10 distinct categories, including air conditioner, car horn, children playing, dog bark, drilling, engine idling, gunshot, jackhammer, siren, and street music.
+The project aimed to compare the performance of the model when trained on both log-mel spectrograms and gammatonegrams, the latter being a more biologically plausible representation of audio.
 ## Dataset
 Download UrbanSounds8K dataset from kaggle : https://www.kaggle.com/datasets/chrisfilo/urbansound8k
 ## How to run this code